PaulineGayrin/Fatbox/README.md

 - *numerical_modelling*

-- *topography*
+- *digital_elevation_models*

 For each of them, you have a Jupyter python notebook where the workflow is detailed step by step.
 My advice: check this if you're a beginner coder and/or don't know Fatbox.
-And an executable .py python script, with same content as the notebooks but less explaination.
-The scripts are designed to give you a good basis to adapt to your data.
+The Notebooks can be executed in Google Colab or lacally on Jupyter notebook.

-### Install
+### Installation

 I recommend coupling your computer with your github account to always get the latest version of Fatbox and have access offline.
 You can then open the jupyter notebook and python scripts locally.